 Over the years it has become clear that many homeowners avoid having waterproofing done because they are afraid that the necessary repairs for basement waterproofing, or to fix a crack in a basement wall, will cost them a small fortune.
-Actually, getting basement leaks fixed, when dealing with an honest company, can cost far less than what you might think.
+Actually, getting basement leaks fixed, when dealing with an ethical company, will likely cost you far less than what you might think.

 Traditionally, basement waterproofing always involved excavating the foundation; a costly undertaking indeed.
 Today there are a number of ways to fix wet basements from within the basement itself - a much less expensive (and less destructive) proposition.

 In general, the cost to fix a basement leak can be as low as $150, to 10’s of $1,000’s; obviously the repair method and the amount of waterproofing will determine the actual cost to waterproof a basement.

 Below are the price ranges for basement waterproofing repairs in the Greater Toronto Area.
 The prices listed were obtained during meetings with clients that had obtained several estimates.

 - Average price to fix interior cracks in a poured concrete foundation by crack injection - $350 - $575 per crack;

 - Tie-rod hole (form tie) leak repairs - $25 - $175 per hole depending upon the quantity repaired;

 - Window well drain installation - $850 - $1200 per window well;

 - External excavation and waterproofing (average cost to fix weeping tile) - $100 - $250 per linear foot influenced by excavation depth and accessibility (minimums usually apply);

 - Exterior foundation crack repair - $400 - $1400 per crack;